Mungo Outback Journey

 LATEST NEWS ABOUT MUNGO OUTBACK JOURNEY

 Fly to Mildura and meet your Echidna Walkabout Wildlife Guide and begin your Private Outback Journey.
 Four days touring and three nights accommodation are included, along with your meals and transport.
+Due to the harsh nature of the desert environment the following itinerary is subject to modification depending on a range of factors including season, weather, wildlife movements, daylight saving and flights.

 Rivers and Lakes of the Outback

 Depart Melbourne airport in the morning on a short flight (flight by others) to Mildura on the edge of the Outback.
 Upon arrival you will meet your Echidna Walkabout Wildlife Guide and begin your private Outback journey.
 Your first stop will be at the junction of Australia’s two great rivers – the Murray and the Darling – where they meet in the Outback.
 This is a very significant place to both indigenous and non-indigenous Australians.
-It cn be surprising to see so much water flowing through this semi-arid region.
-We have lunch then drop your luggage at your accommodation located overlooking Thegoa Lagoon, a major billabong of the Murray River and home to many birds.
+It can be surprising to see so much water flowing through this semi-arid region.
+We have lunch then drop your luggage at your accommodation located overlooking Thegoa Lagoon, a major billabong (water hole) of the Murray River and home to many birds.
 The rest of the day is spent in the local region on walks searching for wildlife and birds beside the rivers and billabongs of the arid country.
 Often extraordinary numbers of parrots, cockatoos and other birds are seen here as they arrive out of the desert looking for food and water near the rivers.
 We end the day walking red sand dunes in search of reptiles and some of the birds of prey of this region.
 At the end of the day we head back to your accommodation to prepare for tomorrow’s journey to Hattah Kulkyne and Mungo National Parks then on to dinner in the town of Wentworth.
 O/n Two Rivers Motel (L,D included).

 Lakes of the Desert – Hattah Kulkyne & Lake Mungo National Parks